sampsyo/cs6120/content/blog/2019-11-08-unified-theory-gc/index.md

 The most traditional approaches are tracing and reference counting:

-- Tracing: Recursively mark reachability by starting from a set of roots memory blocks that are in use (e.g. pointed by global variable or local variable currently in stack frames).
+- Tracing: Recursively mark reachability by starting from a set of roots memory blocks that are in use (e.g., pointed to by global variables or local variables currently in stack frames).
 - Reference Counting: Count the number of pointers pointed to one particular object by bookkeeping it every time a pointer is created or modified.
 It frees